 - Fiverr—a beginner’s space where artists list their skills for $5.
 While it’s a cheap option and doesn’t scream quality right away, it’s still possible to find a great designer.

 - 99designs—a graphic design marketplace connecting freelancers with anyone who needs creative work.
 It’s a good option for eCommerce businesses because it has a whole design category dedicated to clothing and merchandise.
-They also have an exclusive selection of the 10 best t-shirt designers to hire in 2020.
+They also have an exclusive selection of the 10 best t-shirt designers to hire.

 - Dribble—a platform with established designers.
 You can browse portfolios and click on “Hire me” if you find a style that you like.